 How our HELP volunteers decrease the risk of delirium

-- Communication – visit daily, converse and reminisce; supply assistance devices such as hearing amplifiers and magnifiers
+- Communication – visit daily, converse; supply assistive devices such as hearing amplifiers, magnifiers and hand grips

-- Therapeutic activities – encourage physical exercises and mentally-stimulating activities such as card playing, jigsaw puzzles, games and reading
+- Therapeutic activities – encourage mentally-stimulating activities such as card playing, jigsaw puzzles, games, reading, reminiscing, and trivia

 - Meals – assist with eating; provide companionship during mealtimes